Intune Object Drift

 AVD: The Drift Multiplier

 AVD is dynamic by design.
 Hosts are created, drained, rebuilt, rotated, and removed more frequently than traditional endpoints.
 Non-persistent models create even more churn.
-Naming reuse is common.
-Session hosts may live for shorter periods.
-Operational changes happen faster.

 - Session hosts removed from production while Intune objects remain